-For the first two months of 2023, the Bureau of Fire Protection (BFP) recorded almost 2,000 fire incidents in the Philippines.[1]
-That's around 30 incidents daily.
-With March being Fire Prevention Month, it’s only proper to reflect on how we can improve the statistics.
+For the first two months of 2024, the Bureau of Fire Protection (BFP) recorded 3,044 fires in the Philippines[1]—quite an increase compared to less than 2,000 incidents in the same period last year.[2]
+Since March is Fire Prevention Month, it’s time to reflect on how to improve these statistics.

 As everyone can agree, no one wins in a fire.
 Not those whose properties get ravaged by the flames.
-Not those who lose their limbs—or worse—their lives.
+Not those who lose their limbs, or worse, their lives.
 Not those who watch the whole tragedy unfold from a distance.
-Not even the environment gets anything out of it but toxic gases and fumes.
-When a fire breaks out, everyone loses.
+Not the environment, which gets nothing out of it but toxic gases and fumes.

-Fires may break out without warning.
-But that doesn’t mean they happen out of nowhere.
+Fires may break out without warning, but that doesn’t mean they happen out of nowhere.
 Most of the time, fires are completely preventable.
-Below are some fire prevention tips you should check out for your safety.
+For your safety, check out fire prevention tips below.

 What are the Goals of Fire Prevention?